Joint Robust Beamforming Design for WPT-assisted D2D Communications in MISO-NOMA: Fractional Programming and Deep Reinforcement Learning: Fractional Programming based Joint Robust Beamforming Design

-This subsection provides a simple algorithm based on a partial exhaustive search for $\tau$ that can avoid the alternating process to further verify the accuracy of the proposed algorithm.
-As discussed in the last subsection, the energy maximization problem can be transformed to a convex problem with respect to beamforming vectors $\om$ for a given time-switching coefficient $\tau$.
-Therefore, the solution can be obtained by solving P6 for all $\tau$ and selecting the one that corresponding to the maximum energy efficiency.
-The partial exhaustive search algorithm is summarised in Algorithm 2.
+To further demonstrate the optimality of the proposed algorithm, this subsection provides a partial exhaustive search based algorithm to optimize $\tau$ for comparison.
+As discussed in the last subsection, the energy maximization problem can be transformed into a concave problem with respect to beamforming vectors $\om$ for a given time-switching coefficient $\tau$.
+Therefore, the solution can be obtained by solving P6 for all $\tau$ and selecting the one that corresponds to the maximum energy efficiency.
+The partial exhaustive search algorithm is summarised in Algorithm \ref{alg:2}.